fast forwarding careers in theatre

 The Rookie scheme offers a drama school graduate the chance to gain a credit on their CV and vital experience by playing named parts in our summer tour as a professional cast member.

-This year the role has been awarded to Tom Dean, who has just graduated from Mountview Theatre School & is playing Berowne in Loves Labours Lost and Charles in School for Scandal.
+Last year the role was awarded to Tom Dean, who had just graduated from Mountview Theatre School & played Berowne in Loves Labours Lost and Charles in School for Scandal.

 Our Rookies are funded from the proceeds of the programme sales each year.